TonySac/Ender3NG-Build/preparing.md

 {: .tip }
 :bulb: Use a flat metal surface to push against the insert after it is in place to help it set level and flush to the plastic part.

+# Electronics Frame Rims (EF**)

+The `electronics frame rims` or `EF__` parts needed to be glued together with `EFJ` for final assembly.
+I took a second to use some super glue and complete this process after I placed the heat inserts.
+Once again, this made sure these parts were ready to go when I get to this phase of mechanical assembly.

+{: .mod }
+:wrench: I split some of the longer rims so they could be printed on my Voron 0.2.
+This also meant printing additional `EFJs` and an additional glue joint.
+I'm considering not using the glue joints on final assembly as each rim has a dedicated mount hole.
+See [here for more information](/sourcing-printing.html#electronics-frame-rims-ef__).

 # Lubricating Bearings

 <img src="/assets/bearing-pack.png" width="200" />{: .float-right}{: .ml-3}